We're hiring! Join our team as a Process and Production Technologist!

 - Soft robotic manufacturing using additive techniques focused on the dissolvable filament

-- Enhanced Weathering Technology - Sequestering Carbon Using Natural Processes (3rd yr co-supervisor)
+- Enhanced Weathering Technology - Sequestering Carbon Using Natural Processes (co-supervisor)

-- Design and manufacture of silicone 3D printing apparatus (3rd yr co-supervisor)
+- Design and manufacture of silicone 3D printing apparatus (co-supervisor)

 - (2022/2023)